Shared-Reality-Lab/IMAGE-browser/Safari.md

 # Building the IMAGE Browser Extension for Safari

 These instructions are for manually building and installing the the extension for Safari on either OSX or iOS.
-To install the extension on either iOS or desktop Safari, you will need to follow the below steps, and install it directly onto the target iPhone or browser directly from within Xcode.
+To install the extension on either iOS or desktop Safari, you will need to follow the below steps, and install it directly onto the target iPhone or browser directly from within Xcode.</p>
+You can also download the xcode project from the [automated github action page.](https://github.com/Shared-Reality-Lab/IMAGE-browser/actions/workflows/ios-automate.yaml)
+To do this, click on the latest run, and then click on the "Artifacts" tab.
+Download the "xcode-project" artifact, and then open the xcode project in Xcode.
+You can then follow the instructions below to install the extension on your device.

 ## Prerequisites
 Before you start building the IMAGE browser extension for Safari, ensure that you have the following prerequisites: